DevEpisolon/tournamentsoftware/frontend/README.md

 ## Commands to know
 - **npm run dev**: Runs frontend in the dev environment.
 This means that the devpackages in package.json will be used
 - **npm run build**: Runs our frontend in production.
-This will be what the clients will be able to access
+This will be what the clients app will be able to access.
 - **npm run lint**: Prints the output of errors in the code

 ## Frontend setup